Master of Business Administration (MBA)

 - a bachelor’s degree from a regionally accredited college or university,

-- an undergraduate GPA of 3.0 or better in the student’s last 60 semester credits of undergraduate college coursework,
+- an undergraduate GPA of 3.0 or better in the student’s last 60 semester credits of undergraduate or graduate college coursework, and

-- professional or managerial experience (five or more years is recommended), and
+- professional or managerial experience (two or more years is required).

 The following items are required for a complete application.
 Contact the Office of Admission for application deadlines.